 Central to our work is the belief that power relations need to change to enable poor people to demand and claim their rights.
 We work with a wide variety of development partners and allies, such as community organizations and civil society groups at the local, state, and national levels to achieve our goal.

-The deadline for submitting proposals is July 31, 2025, at 23:59 (WAT), subject to the conditions outlined in the Terms of Reference and Evaluation Criteria.
+The deadline for submission of proposals is 11th September 2025 at 11:59 (WAT), upon conditions in the Terms of Reference and Evaluation Criteria.

 Oxfam does not bind itself to award the proposal to the lowest offer and reserves the right to accept the whole or part of the proposal.